 Bruneau Dunes definitely exceeded my expectations.
 The dunes are huge, much bigger than I expected, and the area around them is interesting and very beautiful.
 The park is small enough that it can be explored in half a day, which is what we did, but there’s enough there to keep you occupied for a few days, at least.
 It’s also a place where you can slow down, relax, and spend some time just enjoying the views and the peace and quiet, which won’t be marred by the presence of dune buggies and trail bikes.
 They’re prohibited in the park to protect the dunes.

 We returned to Boise that afternoon and spent some time exploring the downtown area and the parks and paths along the Boise River Greenway.
 The next day it was on to the Snake River Canyon, the Birds of Prey National Conservation Area, and the World Center for Birds of Prey.
-I’ll cover those areas in the next couple of posts.
+Click on the links below to view other posts from our trip.

 In eastern Idaho, northwest of Idaho Falls, the Big Lost River, Little Lost River, and other smaller streams sink into the lava fields and disappear.
 That water re-emerges a hundred miles to the southwest, from springs on the north side of the Snake River west of Twin Falls – the Thousand Springs.